Travel Technology Platform Selection Guide

 Q7.
 How do platforms handle multi-supplier integration?

 API gateway architecture isolating supplier-specific code from platform business logic.
-Each supplier connects through dedicated adapter normalizing data to platform format.
+Each supplier connects through a dedicated adapter, normalizing data to the platform format.
 Search orchestration calls multiple suppliers in parallel.
 Result aggregation combines results with deduplication.

 Q8.
 What ongoing operations do platforms require?

-Daily monitoring for performance and availability, customer support for booking issues, capacity planning for growth, security operations, compliance management, vendor relationship management, marketing operations, conversion optimization, financial operations, strategic evolution over years.
+Daily monitoring for performance and availability, customer support for booking issues, capacity planning for growth, security operations, compliance management, vendor relationship management, marketing operations, conversion optimization, financial operations, and strategic evolution over the years.

 Q9.
 How do platforms scale with business growth?